bxdoan/bxdoan/README.md

 <div align="center">

-> The only person you are destined to become is the person you decide to be.
+> Whether you think you can or you think you can’t, you’re right.

-> — Ralph Waldo Emerson —
+> — Henry Ford —

 </div>